Key takeaways

 Minnesota was one of the six states that enacted Medicaid as soon as the program became available, in January 1966.

-In the 1980s, in an effort to control costs, Minnesota began implementing PMAP, or pre-paid medical assistance programs.
+In the 1980s, to control costs, Minnesota began implementing PMAP, or pre-paid medical assistance programs.
 PMAPs provide blocks of Medicaid funding to non-profit HMOs and a variety of rural health programs across the state.
 The program was instituted as a demonstration project in 1983 and continued to be the mechanism by which Medicaid funds are dispersed to providers in Minnesota for decades.

 The Minnesota Department of Human Services was tasked with setting rates for the payments that HMOs receive in the Medicaid PMAP.
 Over the years, there have been improvements made to ensure that the various participating HMOs are using uniform reporting methods for their administrative expenses.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
-Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.